numpy/numpy/doc/neps/nep-template.rst

 =================================
-NEP x — Template and instructions
+NEP X — Template and instructions
 =================================

 :Author: <list of authors' real names and optionally, email addresses>